omgnetwork/elixir-omg/docs/exit_validation.md

 The Child Chain will become invalid if any invalid exit gets finalized.
 2. To satisfy this objective:
     - the Child Chain server listens to every `ExitStarted` Root Chain event and immediately "spends" the exited utxo.
-    This blocks the user from spending that utxo, thus preventing exit invalidation.
-    This immediacy is however limited; the server must wait the same Ethereum blocks' margin as it waits with deposits.
-    Otherwise, an exit from a fresh deposit might be processed before that deposit (and it _must_ wait for deposit's finality).
     - the Child Chain server listens to every `InFlightExitStarted` Root Chain event and immediately "spends" the exiting tx's **inputs**
     - the Child Chain server listens to every `InFlightExitPiggybacked` Root Chain event (on outputs) and immediately "spends" the piggybacked outputs - as long as the IFEing tx has been included in the chain and the output exists
+  These rules block the user from spending an UTXO exiting this way or another, thus preventing exit invalidation.
+  This immediacy is however limited; the server must process deposits before exits.
+  Otherwise, an exit from a fresh deposit might be processed before that deposit (and deposits _must_ wait for finality on the root chain).

 There are scenarios, when a race condition/reorg on the root chain might make the Child Chain Server block spending of a particular UTXO **too late**, regardless of the immediacy mentioned above.
 This is acceptable as long as the delay doesn't exceed `scheduled finalization time` minus the predetermined `sla_margin`.